 Definitely.
 You have a couple of options.
 You can freeze the rhubarb with or without blanching.
 Unblanched rhubarb may have a slightly softer texture than blanched, but either is acceptable for baking.

 To blanch and freeze rhubarb, wash and chop the rhubarb into 2-inch pieces, and cook in a pot of boiling water for 1 minute.
 Immediately transfer them to an ice bath to stop the cooking.
-Drain the rhubarb and spread it in a single layer on a baking sheet and freeze until solid.
+Drain the rhubarb, spread it in a single layer on a baking sheet, and freeze until solid.

 To skip the blanching step, simply wash and chop the rhubarb into 2-inch pieces, then spread in a single layer on a baking sheet.
 Freeze until solid.

 Store your frozen rhubarb in a resealable bag, removing as much air as possible, for up to 1 year.

 Before using rhubarb, remove the leaves, if attached, and discard them.
 Wash the stalks and trim the ends.

 If you have very young, tender rhubarb, you can cut the stalks into pieces, as directed in your recipe, and proceed with the recipe.